RDP Proxy

 The following RDP Proxy features provide access to a remote desktop farm through the NetScaler Gateway.

-• Use of existing Microsoft-provided RDP client on MACOSX, iOS, and Android.
+Use of the existing Microsoft-provided RDP client on macOS, iOS, and Android.

 The following figure depicts an overview of the deployment: